the ALMANACK in kenilworth

 The Almanack is a modern British gastropub in the heart of Kenilworth, between Abbey Fields & the High Street.
 We serve high quality fresh seasonal food & great beers, wines & spirits all at pub prices.
 Open all day, seven days a week, serving breakfast, coffee & cake, lunch, drinks & dinner, we aim to be Kenilworth’s favourite “local”.

-The Almanack, our modern gastro pub in Warwickshire is open every day from 8am for breakfast.
+Open every day from 8am for breakfast.
 Whether you drop in for a coffee, a pint, a business lunch, to work on your laptop with free Wi-Fi in comfortable friendly surroundings, or for dinner with friends we promise you a hospitable welcome.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.

 We look forward to seeing you soon!

 Hooray for Winter – Winter is a wonderful time to eat hearty and comforting food.
 Our beef is British, grass-fed and dry-aged for unmatched flavour.
 All our chicken, eggs and pork are free-range.
 Our lamb is Cornish and most of our native fish is landed from coastal day-boats.
 We always serve the good stuff – cooked from scratch by real chefs.